What is ICRU?

 History of ICRU

 ICRU was created in 2006 as a collaboration between the Office of the Provost and the Office of the Vice President for Research.
 Through partnerships with various campus programs, combined with acceptance and validation from faculty, staff, students, and the university, ICRU has since grown from running one Fellowship program to a full support system for undergraduate researchers.
-In 2019, ICRU became a reporting unit of the Office of the Vice President for Research.
-This allowed for even more opportunities for campus partnerships as well as a deepened connection with the broader University Community.
+In 2019, ICRU became a unit of the Office of the Vice President for Research.
+This created more opportunities for campus partnerships as well as a deepened connection with the broader university research community.
 Despite its growth, ICRU still holds fast to its original goal to support individual students through helping undergraduates find research and creative work experiences and providing platforms for students to learn research communication skills.

 ICRU is advised by a Steering Committee comprised of faculty and administrative professionals at the University of Iowa.
 We are proud to have the following Committee members helping to steer ICRU's future:

 Stephanie Gilbertson-White - Associate Professor, College of Nursing

 Craig Just - Associate Professor, Civil and Environmental Engineering